enjoysmath/QuiverDatabase/README.md

 1. Saving/loading of a CD to/from a Neo4j database:
     - https://youtu.be/hyZbr8_K4h4

-2.Rule Search + Rule Apply with Variable Substitution:
+2. Rule Search + Rule Apply with Variable Substitution:
     - https://youtu.be/kKJySXo9BDA